msiampou/spam-url-detection/README.md

 ### Feature selection

-In order to keep the most important features, we've created two sets of featues.
-The first one contained the ones that are highly correlated (with threashold = 0.85) and the second one, the low score features resulted from k-best algorithm (where k=35).
+In order to keep the most important features, we've created two sets of features.
+The first one contained the ones that are highly correlated (with threshold = 0.85), and the second one, the low score features resulted from k-best algorithm (where k=35).
 The union of those two sets produced a large set which contained 62 features.
 These features were removed.

 The selected features are the following:
 ```